Tech-Wizz/Tech-Wizz/README.md

-- 👋 Hi, I’m @Tech-Wizz
-- 👀 I’m interested in Automation and App Development
-- 🌱 I have my Bachelors of Computer Science
-- 📫 How to reach me christensen.kruize@gmail.com

 <!---
 Tech-Wizz/Tech-Wizz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.